ahhz/raster/documentation/functions/offset.md

 ```

 ## Description
 The `offset` function takes a raster as input and returns a raster of the same dimensions and with the same values but offset by a fixed number of rows and columns.
-For those pixels where there is no offset coordinate is outside the input raster a pad_value will be used.
+For those cells where there is no offset coordinate is outside the input raster a pad_value will be used.

 ## Definition
 [<blink/raster/offset_raster_view.h>](./../../include/blink/raster/offset_raster_view.h)